csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

 After logging in, there is a navigation bar on the top, users can click on them and users will be redirected to the chosen page.

 ### Browse matches:
 On the main page, there will be matches provided by CancerChat app which shows another user's profile.
 Users can choose to view the full profile of the matched user or request to have a chat with this user.
+They will be match to someone who has some same types of cancer as they do.
 Since CancerChat app will provide multiple matches for users, they can make decisions to either view previous matches or the next matches.
 Moreover, next to the match, users can change the filter setting(for ideal match user) to ask for matches that meet their requirements.

 ### Chat:
-On the message page, users can find their friends on the left. (after both users agree on the chat request, they are friends, unless one of them has been blocked).
+On the message page, users can find their friends on the left. (after both users agree on the chat request, they are friends, unless one of them has been blocked by the other).
 Users can click on a friend's user name and start a chat by sending texts to friends.
+Messages received offline are loaded once users go online.

 ### Update Profile:
 On the profile page, users can modify their profile here.
-Profile not only includes the basic information but also includes some extra information such as the greeting message users want to show on the match, adding detailed information such as cancer's medication and treatment.
-(For receiving latest news)
+Profile not only includes the basic information but also includes some extra information such as the greeting message users want to show to other users on the match page.
+Users can also add detailed information including the medications they are taking and the treatments they are using.
+For the purpose of receiving latest news of the treatments or medications from admin.
+(They has to be filled in to receive any news.)

 ### Admin sends news:
 Administrators can send news to target users using the filters including ages, genders, types of cancer, types of treatment, and types of medication.
 For example, administrators can send a news about the lastest lung cancer treatment to users with lung cancer aged 20-50.

-### Admin handle report:
-Administrators can handle reports for users, and make decisions.
-[TODO]

 ## Instructions